Maurizio-dot/Maurizio-dot1/README.md

 Asking the same question to Gemini, we noticed different types of responses between the two LLMs:​
-+ With the first question, while ChatGPT answered “no”, Gemini answered “yes”​
++ As far as the first question is concerned, while ChatGPT answered “no”, Gemini answered “yes”​
 + Despite applying a generated knowledge prompting technique, Gemini did not provide us with much information compared to ChatGPT​

 Once we know that «chiaroscuro» could be added as a technical feature, we asked ChatGPT through the **Few Shot Prompting** technique to provide us with the correct class in Arco: